Lemon Vanilla Scones with Simple Lemon Glaze

 - Texture: Soft, tender, slightly crumbly

-- Equipment: Food processor (or a bowl with pastry blender/forks/your hands), baking sheet, pastry brush, small bowl for glaze
+- Equipment: Medium-large food processor (or a bowl with pastry blender/forks/your hands), baking sheet, pastry brush, small bowl for glaze

 - Best For: Brunch, spring or Easter baking, easy morning or weekend treat